From Ballet to Broadway

-Featuring a score by Leonard Bernstein, this short ballet (Mr. Robbins’s first!) follows three boisterous sailors on leave in 1940’s New York City as they vie for the attention of the young women they meet.
+Featuring a score by Leonard Bernstein, this short ballet (Mr. Robbins’s first!) was the inspiration for the musical On the Town.
+It follows three boisterous sailors on leave in 1940’s New York City as they vie for the attention of the young women they meet.

 Who Cares? | George Balanchine

 Described as Balanchine’s “homage to one of New York’s happiest voices, George Gershwin” (The New York Times), this joyful work remains as refreshing today as when it debuted in 1970.
-With the Gershwin standards fueling the rhythm, and Balanchine’s iconic style driving the dancing, you’ll love this work.
+With the Gershwin brothers’ most popular Broadway standards fueling the rhythm, and Balanchine’s iconic style driving the dancing, you’ll love this work.